Saruspete/ammlib/README.md

 Almost all resources in the library are prefixed by "amm", in a format or another.

+For general ideas on how to write shell scripts, please [have a look to my guide for production bash scripting](https://docs.google.com/presentation/d/1a4IAux4tNo7F7mQ6fbzIVPEHxQQ0buD15Cm8vSMJFb0/edit).

 ### Functions

 Functions must be :